-Demand from the Company's commercial customers is less susceptible to weather conditions than the residential class.
+Demand from the Company's commercial customers is somewhat less susceptible to weather conditions than the residential class, although weather does have an effect on commercial demand.
 Economic conditions and fluctuations in total employment in the region can also lead to corresponding changes in energy demand from commercial customers.
 Commercial demand is also impacted by energy efficiency measures, the financial effects of which are partially mitigated by the Company's decoupling mechanism.

-In 2011, favorable weather effects combined with the addition of an average of nearly 700 new customers contributed to the 2% increase in deliveries to commercial customers.
-During 2011, non-farm employment increased 1.6% in Oregon.
+In 2012, the unfavorable weather effects compared with 2011 nearly offset the addition of an average of over 800 new customers, contributing to the 0.2% decrease in deliveries to commercial customers compared with 2011, while Oregon non-farm employment increased 1.2%.
+In 2011, the favorable weather effects combined with the addition of an average of nearly 700 new customers contributed to the 2.0% increase in deliveries to commercial customers compared with 2010, as Oregon non-farm employment increased 1.6%.